aws-neuron/aws-neuron-sdk/docs/neuron-tools/Readme.md

 +-------+-----------------+----------+-----------------+----------------+
 ```

-If for some reason, need to delete the framework created NCGs `neuron-cli destroy-ncg` can be used.
+If there is a need to delete the framework created NCGs the `neuron-cli destroy-ncg` command can be used.

 # Listing Models
-Models can be loaded into a NCG.
-Multiple models can be loaded into a single NCG but only one can be in STARTED state at a given moment.
+Multiple models can be loaded into a single NCG but only one can be in STARTED state at any given moment.
-Inference can be done only on the models with STARTED state.
+Inference can be done only on the models with a STARTED state.

-To view all the models `neuron-cli list-model` can be used.
+The `neuron-cli list-model` command should be used to view all the models.
 ```
 $ neuron-cli list-model
 Found 3 models